We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 4. Hormonal changes

 Hormone levels in the body change throughout the menstrual cycle, as well as during pregnancy, perimenopause, and menopause.
 These hormonal changes can affect the way the vagina smells.

 Vaginal odor usually becomes more noticeable when there is an increased level of the hormone estrogen in the body.
 This will occur when a person uses certain hormonal contraceptives as well as during ovulation and pregnancy.

 The amount, texture, and scent of vaginal discharge can also vary over time.
 Vaginal discharge will not usually have a strong or foul smell.
 If it does, this may be a sign of infection.

 5. Bacterial vaginosis

 Bacterial vaginosis (BV) is an infection resulting from an imbalance in the bacteria in the vagina.
-According to the Centers for Disease Control and Prevention (CDC), it is the most common infection of the vagina for women aged 15–44.
+According to the Centers for Disease Control and Prevention (CDC), it is the

 One of the symptoms of BV is an unpleasant smell.
 Other symptoms may include: